 What To Expect From A Single Scope Background Investigation

-You can expect to have the last decade of your life reviewed for “general information” about your professional work, your education, even your finances and associations.
+You can expect to have the past decade of your life reviewed for “general information” about your professional work, your education, even your finances and associations.
 You can expect scrutiny over your personal information and relationships for roughly seven years.

 Your background investigator will, in the course of determining if you are to be a successful applicant for a Top Secret Clearance as well as SCI access, examine many of the following areas of your life, and more:

-- Date and location of your birth
+- Date and location of your birth.

-- Citizenship verification
+- Citizenship verification.

-- A database check of local-to-the-applicant law enforcement records
+- A database check of local-to-the-applicant law enforcement records.

-- A database check of national agencies including the FBI for derogatory information about the applicant
+- A database check of national agencies including the FBI for derogatory information about the applicant.

-- A check of your spouse, partner, or roommates “to determine allegiance, associations and other factors”
+- A check of your spouse, partner, or roommates “to determine allegiance, associations and other factors.”

 - A review of any other public records that may show activities, proclivities, etc.